Updated 21 October 2019

 Which brings us to the next point

-Bigger, in Antarctica, is not necessarily better – go now whilst small ships still exist
+Bigger, in Antarctica, is not necessarily better

 If there is one prime tip we could give to anyone planning an expedition to Antarctica is to choose the smallest ship within their desired budget.
 Small ships here offer a much better, more comprehensive and much more immersive experience – because time on-shore is maximised with fewer passengers and you can get closer ashore (and to icebergs) more than on larger ships.
 As the collection of suitable small ships decreases with time, we predict that, in just a few years, they may well be a thing of the past, replaced by newer – and always bigger – ships.
 Give yourself the magical experience that is small ship cruising in Antarctica.